ffvv0123/Data-Structures/README.md

 - Input: There must be at least 0 inputs.
 - Output: There must be at least 1 outputs.
-- Obviousness: The meaning of each instruction should be clear and unambiguous.
+- Definiteness: The meaning of each instruction should be clear and unambiguous.
 - Finiteness: It must be terminated after a limited number of steps.
-- Validity: Each instruction must be a piece of paper, a pencil, or a computer-enabled operation.
+- Effectiveness: Each instruction must be a piece of paper, a pencil, or a computer-enabled operation.

 ###